feathersjs/feathers/index.md

 ## Validation and processing

-The next important step in any web application is validating and processing your data.
+The next important step in is validating and processing our data.
 With the MongoDB service functionality already implemented we have two options to extend the basic functionality.

 ### Service Extension

-The *feathers-mongodb* uses the ES5 inheritance library [Uberproto](https://github.com/daffl/uberproto).
-This allows us to `extend` the original object returned by the call to `mongodb(options)`, process the Todo data and then pass it to the original method or add our own methods:
+*feathers-mongodb* uses the ES5 inheritance library [Uberproto](https://github.com/daffl/uberproto).
+This allows us to `extend` the original object returned by the call to `mongodb(options)` and overwrite the existing implementation of `create` to process the Todo data and then pass it to the original method.
+This way we can also easily add our own functionality to the service.

 ```js
 var todoService = mongodb({